viktortar98/live-coding-interview/README.md

 5. Complete the interview task
 6. Send us the link to your GitHub repo and the link to your deployed app (don't forget to set to public both the **GitHub repo** and the **Vercel deployment**, and make sure the **environment variables** are not tied to localhost)

-We will test your assessment from the deployment link that you provide, so make sure every feature is working on the deployed version as well.
+Your assessment will be tested via the Vercel deployment link that you'll send us, so please test your app thoroughly via the deployment as well.